Pipipi: Breeding

-Migration

-Brown creepers that breed at high altitude will come down to the lowlands and form flocks in the winter.
-Other than that they are non-migratory.

-Egg Laying

 Brown creepers can lay their eggs from late September until early February.
 Males will not only guard the females during the 2–3 days prior to the eggs being laid but during the first part of the laying period as well.
-Female brown creepers will normally have two clutches per session with egg laying peaks in early October and late November.
-They can have up to four clutches in a session if the nest fails early on but they will only ever brood two clutches of eggs.
+Female brown creepers will normally have two clutches per season with egg laying peaks in early October and late November.
+They can have up to four clutches in a season if the nest fails early on but they will only ever brood two clutches of eggs.

-Brown creepers will have 2-4 eggs at 24 hour intervals.
+Brown creepers will have 2–4 eggs at 24 hour intervals.
 The size of the egg is 18.5mm x 14mm and weights on average 1.9g.
 The female will incubate the eggs alone for 17–21 days until the eggs hatch.